ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-nx-sparse-checkout.md

 It also includes some useful tslint extensions and scripts to automate build steps using a dependency graph.

 But what happens when you have a lot of applications in your organisation?
-Your IDE might start to work slower, it's intellisense might get cluttered, or when searching for a specific file you receive a lot of results you don't need for the application you're working on.
+Your IDE might start to work slower, its intellisense might get cluttered, or when searching for a specific file you receive a lot of results you don't need for the application you're working on.
-This happens because there are just too much files in your repository.
+This happens because there are just too many files in your repository.

 ## The solution